empirical-org/Empirical-Core/README.md

 ### [QuillLMS (Learning Management System)](services/QuillLMS/README.md)

 Quill LMS (Learning Management System) is the main application in the repo (95% of the code in the repo lives here).
-This is where Quill teachers, students, classes, activities, questions, reports, etc. are all managed.
+This is where Quill teachers, students, classes, activities, questions, reports, etc. are all managed..

 The Quill LMS is a [Ruby on Rails](https://rubyonrails.org/) application (v4.2).
 This application is backed by a Postgres database.
 Note, we've started to use [Rails Engines](https://guides.rubyonrails.org/engines.html) to organize some newer code in the [`engines/`](services/QuillLMS/engines/) directory.